Parkour-Labs/dust/example/README.md

 # Example project

-Demonstrates how to use the beacons plugin.
+Demonstrates how to use the qinhuai plugin.

 ## Getting Started